e2nIEE/pandaprosumer/doc/source/elements/ice_chp.rst

 Mapping
 ----------------

-The Internal Combustion Engine model uses Generic Mapping Scheme.
+The Internal Combustion Engine model can be mapped using :ref:`GenericMapping <GenericMapping>`.

 Model